Code-Institute-Submissions/SpudStar-milestone-four-project_MarResub/README.md

 ## Acknowledgement

 A huge thank you to the Student Care team, especially Kieron, whom without which this definitely wouldn't have been possible.
 It has been a nightmare of a month with illness and bereavement, and thankfully now I have a valid project to submit.

+Thank you to my mentor for going through my code ensuring it should pass the criteria, and going over the changes needed for the project with me.

 Also a thank you to the Tutors, who helped me figure out why the ListItemInline wasnt inline in the admin, and sort out the stripe errors coming from my subscription system due to lapses in logic.